Karl Anderson

 Notable offshore cases include:

-DIFC, ADGM and the UAE
+DIFC, ADGM and the QICDRC

 • GR Sowwah Retail Ltd v Abu Dhabi National Insurance Company PSJC and Ors ADGMCFI-2023-093 and ADGMCFI-2023-115 – two related sets of proceedings arising out of a c.
 AED 30 million claim brought by a policyholder under a business interruption insurance policy following the closure of a mall in Abu Dhabi during the coronavirus pandemic.